 By the end of the grade band students will have had a structured opportunity to develop an understanding of each of these.
-Individual lessons or units should include opportunities for students to practice one or more of the following components
+Individual lessons or units should include opportunities for students to practice one or more of the following components .....

-K-2 Grade Band 3-5 Grade Band 1) Read, summarize, and/or compare grade-appropriate scientific texts and/or other reliable media Students, with teacher prompts and support, read grade-appropriate texts and/or use media to: a. obtain scientific and/or technical information b. determine patterns in and/or evidence about the natural and designed world(s) Students: a. read and comprehend grade-appropriate complex texts and/or other reliable media to summarize and obtain scientific and technical ideas and describe how they are supported by evidence b. compare and/or combine across complex texts and/or other reliable media to support the engagement in other scientific and/or engineering practices 2) Describe and/or integrate information within and across multiple written texts, media , and/or formats (e.g., diagrams, tables, charts) Students use prior experiences and observations to describe how images (e.g., a diagram showing how a machine works, 3D Media, manipulatives) support a scientific or engineering idea, with prompts and support from the teacher.
-Including K-2 skills, students combine information in written text with that contained in corresponding tables, diagrams, and/or charts to support the engagement in other scientific and/or engineering practices 3) Synthesize and evaluate scientific information from appropriate sources Students, with teacher prompts and support: a. obtain information (or evidence) using various texts, text features (e.g., headings, tables of contents, glossaries, electronic menus, icons), and other media that will be useful in answering a scientific question and/or supporting a scientific claim b. identify which sources of information are likely to provide scientific information (e.g., versus opinion) Students obtain and combine information from books, and/or other media from a credible source to explain phenomena or solutions to a design problem 4) Communicate scientific and/or technical information clearly and persuasively in written and/or oral forms With appropriate scaffolds and teacher support, students: a. orally communicate information or design ideas and/or solutions with others (including video) b. use models, drawings, writing, or numbers to provide detail about scientific ideas, practices, and/or design ideas Students communicate scientific and/or technical information: a. in written formats, including various forms of media and may include tables, diagrams, and charts b. using literature to give an example of how science is communicated
+K-2 Grade Band 3-5 Grade Band Read, summarize, and/or compare grade-appropriate scientific texts and/or other reliable media Students, with teacher prompts and support: a. read grade-appropriate texts and/or use media to: b. obtain scientific and/or technical information c. determine patterns in and/or evidence about the natural and designed world(s) Students: a. read and comprehend grade-appropriate complex texts and/or other reliable media to summarize and obtain scientific and technical ideas and describe how they are supported by evidence b. compare and/or combine across complex texts and/or other reliable media to support the engagement in other scientific and/or engineering practices 2) Describe and/or integrate information within and across multiple written texts, media, and/or formats (e.g., diagrams, tables, charts) Students use prior experiences and observations to: a. describe how images (e.g., a diagram showing how a machine works, 3D Media, manipulatives) support scientific ideas b. or engineering idea, with prompts and support from the teacher.
+Including K-2 skills, students combine information in written text contained in a. corresponding tables, diagrams, and/or charts to support the engagement in other scientific b. and/or engineering practices 3) Synthesize and evaluate scientific information from appropriate sources Students, with teacher prompts and support: a. obtain information (or evidence) using various texts, text features (e.g., headings, tables of contents, glossaries, electronic menus, icons), and other media that will be useful in answering a scientific question and/or supporting a scientific claim b. identify which sources of information are likely to provide scientific information (e.g., versus opinion) Building K-2 skills, students: a. obtain and combine information from books, and/or other media from a credible source to explain phenomena b. or solutions to a design problem